All Episodes

 Obama had already said that the Speaker's proposal would result in tax increases because Obama couldn't sign a bill that wasn't supposedly balanced.

-And plan B, Republicans were voting for the first time in decades since 1990 to raise income tax rates.
+And Plan B, Republicans were voting for the first time in decades, since 1990, to raise income tax rates.

 That's what had been maneuvered here.

-That that was I don't know how that gets construed as victory.
+I don't know how that gets construed as victory.

-Now some people say, well, you're getting it off the table, Russia moving out of spending cuts, and the media isn't gonna go to the Democrats to say, okay, what are you gonna put?
+They're moving on to spending cuts, and the media isn't going to go to the Democrats and say, okay, what are you going to put?

-It's not gonna happen.
+It's not going to happen.

-And the champagne corks are gonna pop.
+And the champagne corks are going to pop.

 They would have been on record supporting tax increases.